thoughtspot/thoughtspot.github.io/_end-user/introduction/about-navigating-thoughtspot.md

 ## Data

-**DATA** contains a list of data sources (tables and worksheets).
+**Data** contains a list of data sources (tables and worksheets).
 These are usually loaded and managed by your administrator.
 However, you may be able to import a spreadsheet (Excel or CSV) here, if you have the correct privileges.

 To learn more about this section, visit [Working with data]({{ site.baseurl }}/end-user/data-view/data-intro-end-user.html#).